Can you relate?

 I learned many ways that I could cut waste for this party and where we could take it further in the future.
 I am hopeful that with each passing year, the wasteful norms associated with these parties will shift, and throwing a zero-waste party will become less a rebellious act and more the new normal.

-As a parent it is often hard to find the balance between cultural norms and courageous acts.
+When we first published this story, Kevin reflected that as a parent it is often hard to find the balance between cultural norms and courageous acts.
 Birthday parties exemplify this.
-While we want to break old norms and pioneer new ways of celebrating that don't come at the cost of our childrens' futures, we also don't want to shame other parents or kids, and ultimately, we want the party to be, well, a party.
-If you are looking at ways to reduce the footprint at your next bash consider these tips that have been tested in the field by yours truly (with the help of my favourite discerning 5 year old).
+While we want to break old norms and pioneer new ways of celebrating that don’t come at the cost of our childrens’ futures, we also don’t want to shame other parents or kids, and ultimately, we want the party to be, well, a party.